Merewether - The Junction

 Merewether - The Junction's population is slightly older than the national pattern

 The median age in Merewether - The Junction is 39 years, which is significantly lower than Rest of NSW's average of 43 but essentially aligned with Australia's median age of 38 years.
 Compared to Rest of NSW, Merewether - The Junction has a higher concentration of residents aged 25-34 (15.7%) but fewer residents aged 65-74 (9.3%).
-According to the 2021 Census, the proportion of residents aged 25 to 34 has grown from 13.4% to 15.7%, while the proportion of those aged 55 to 64 has declined from 13.0% to 11.3%.
+According to the 2021 Census, the proportion of residents aged 25 to 34 has increased from 13.4% to 15.7%, while the proportion of residents aged 55 to 64 has declined from 13.0% to 11.3%.
 By 2041, demographic projections indicate significant shifts in Merewether - The Junction's age structure.
 Notably, the number of residents aged 25 to 34 is expected to grow by 29%, reaching 3,010 from 2,325.
-Conversely, the populations of those aged 15-24 and 65-74 are projected to decline.
+Conversely, the population of residents aged 15 to 24 and 65 to 74 is projected to decline.

 Frequently Asked Questions - Age